Happiness lies in simple things, moments you take with you on the life journey.

 We had the best seafood ever, at the restaurants near the Barceloneta beach.

-- When: September is the perfect time to go.
-You’ll find less tourists and very good weather for the beach.
+June & September are perfect.
+You’ll find less tourists and good weather for the beach.

 September 2013, Barcelona – Spain